 Other income sources might be any number of associated or spin-off offerings that these businesses generate, such as books, video courses, or other products or services that align with the business’s basic purpose or focus.

 This new business model seems to be – at its core – about online marketing.
 It’s about promoting content, expertise, or thought-leadership that leads, often indirectly, to income.
-So all of our guests who are podcasters would fall under this category: Jon Butt, Bob Nolley, Alan Misner, Tony Woodall, Kevin Craine, Bruce Langford, Alf Herigstad, Henry Lopez, Nicole Holland, Lisa Vogt, Mickie Zada, Doug Burdett, Paul Johnson, and Dr. Joe Tatta.
+So all of our guests who are podcasters would fall under this category: Jon Butt, Bob Nolley, Alan Misner, Tony Woodall, Kevin Craine, Bruce Langford, Alf Herigstad, Henry Lopez, Nicole Holland, Lisa Vogt, Mickie Zada, Douglas Burdett, Paul Johnson, and Dr. Joe Tatta.

 But then we come to folks like Lyn Slater and Lise Metzger.
 Yes, they have websites and blogs, which clearly fall under online marketing.
 But they also seem to fall under what we might call concept marketing because what they’re offering is more about ideas than about products or services.